 This article aims to outline how you can draft your employment contracts, handbooks and policies to avoid employment conflicts arising in the first place.

 Having an employment contract in place is not compulsory.
 As soon as you take on an employee, both of you are governed by certain statutory rules, which are designed to protect an employee.
 Some examples of statutory employment rights include:

-- A statement of terms of employment (in writing) within two months of commencing work
+- A statement of terms of employment (in writing) on or before their first day of employment

 - Anti-discrimination legislation